-Click here for more screenshotsThis is an OS/X widget for monitoring the sites woot.com, wine.woot.com, shirt.woot.com, kids.woot.com, and sellout.woot.com.
+Click here for more screenshotsThis is an OS/X widget for monitoring the sites woot.com, wine.woot.com, shirt.woot.com, kids.woot.com, sellout.woot.com, home.woot.com, and ... well about six other woot sites, at this point.
 If you're not sure what that is or why you should bother, I recommend going to those sites and reading up on it.
 If you just want to look at the widget, there are more screen shots available by clicking on the image to the right.

 Without further ado, here is the latest widget: